pankajparashar/canidev.tools/README.md

 [Safari](https://canidev.tools/target-iframe-console/safari):
 1. In the **Console** panel, select the target iframe from the "Execution context for $0" dropdown (bottom-right).

+## Test Back/Forward cache
+Can I test the Back/Forward cache of a web app?

 ## Throttle CPU speed
 Can I throttle CPU speed to simulate slower machines?